JohannesKleine/lokinet/docs/dns-overview.md

 Wildard entries are currently only pointing

-All `.snode` domains have by defult just an `A` record for initiating address mapping.
+All `.snode` domains have by default just an `A` record for initiating address mapping.

-Additionally both `.loki` and `.snode` can optionally provide multiple `SRV` records to advertise existence of services on or off of the name.
+Additionally both `.loki` and `.snode` can optionally provide multiple `SRV` records to advertise existence of services, on or off, of the name.

 <!-- (//todo: document and verify srv record limitations) -->